EshwaryForReasons/particleGPT/readme.md

 ## Dependencies ##

-https://github.com/karpathy/nanoGPT is the base project. https://github.com/scikit-hep/particle used for PDGID conversions. https://github.com/pybind/pybind11 used to C++ to python bindinds for pTokenizer.
+- https://github.com/karpathy/nanoGPT is the base project.
+- https://github.com/scikit-hep/particle used for PDGID conversions.
+- https://github.com/scikit-hep/vector used for vector things.
+- https://github.com/jet-net/JetNet/tree/main is used for numeric metrics.

 ## Usage ##